QuantGen/G2F_RESOURCES/pending.md

   - Rename Consensus file
   - Remove script from the mdfiles (this will just hold a data dictionary).
   - Check the code to calculate eto (missing in the md file)
-  - Tools: Function to calculate GDD from weather data
+  - Tools folder: Function to calculate GDD from weather data

  **Gustavo**
   - Review radiation variables